facebook/react-native/docs/GettingStarted.md

 react-native run-ios
 ```

-You should see your new app running in the iOS Simulator shortly. `react-native run-ios` is just one way to run your app - you can also run it directly from within Xcode or Nuclide.
+You should see your new app running in the iOS Simulator shortly.

+`react-native run-ios` is just one way to run your app.
+You can also run it directly from within Xcode or Nuclide.

 <block class="mac android" />

-Use the React Native command line tools to generate a new React Native project called "AwesomeProject", then run `react-native run-android` inside the newly created folder.
+Use the React Native command line interface to generate a new React Native project called "AwesomeProject", then run `react-native run-android` inside the newly created folder.

 ```
 react-native init AwesomeProject